Sarai Hutchinson

 2023-2025 Graduate Fellow

-Sarai Hutchinson is embarking on an exciting journey with her thesis proposal, which focuses on using crushed glass and Sargassum seaweed to grow red mangroves in a land-based nursery.
-With the guidance of her mentor, Dr. Kristin Wilson Grimes, Sarai is gaining valuable insights into the complexities and challenges of mangrove restoration.
-This project is more than just research; it’s part of a larger mission in mangrove monitoring and restoration and repurposing waste and nuisance species.
+Sarai Hutchinson embarked on an exciting journey with her thesis proposal, which focused on using crushed glass and Sargassum seaweed to grow red and white mangroves in a land-based nursery.
+With the guidance of her mentor, Dr. Kristin Wilson Grimes, Sarai gained valuable insights into the complexities and challenges of mangrove restoration.
+This project was more than just research; it was part of a broader mission to advance mangrove monitoring and restoration while repurposing waste and nuisance species.

-Some highlights of Sarai's fellowship are engaging with the community through classroom sessions, educational displays and mangrove cleanups.
-She loves witnessing the joy on students’ faces when they visit the lab for tours or when they participate in outplanting mangroves.
-What truly excites Sarai is the chance to be outdoors, immersed in nature while helping to restore vital coastlines.
+Some highlights of Sarai's fellowship included engaging with the community through classroom sessions, educational displays, and mangrove cleanups.
+She loved witnessing the joy on students' faces during lab tours or when they participated in mangrove outplantings.
+What truly excites Sarai is the opportunity to be outdoors, immersed in nature, helping to restore vital coastlines.

-This fellowship is a pivotal opportunity for Sarai as it opens doors to hands-on experience in the field and presents networking opportunities that are crucial for her future.
-These experiences help to build a foundation for a career in restorative aquaculture.
+This fellowship has been a pivotal opportunity for Sarai, opening doors to hands-on experience in the field and providing valuable networking opportunities that will shape her future.
+She has attended several academic conferences, including SACNAS (Society for Advancement of Chicanos/Hispanics and Native Americans in Science), CERF (Coastal & Estuarine Research Federation), and NMEA (National Marine Educators Association), where she will have the opportunity to present her thesis research findings at CERF.
+She also participated in a learning exchange in Abaco, Bahamas, with the E-Club of the Caribbean, the Rotary Club of Abaco and the Birmingham Sunrise Rotary Club, assisting with a red mangrove restoration project on disturbed marls.
+These experiences are laying the foundation for a career in restorative aquaculture.
 By the end of this fellowship, she hopes to carve a path that seamlessly transitions her into this field, aligning perfectly with her passion for environmental restoration and sustainability.

 Previous